banked/banked-android-sdk/README.md

 	You can choose not to use the templated URL - but in this case you would need to persist the Payment ID after the PaymentSession is created and handle this independently.

 1) Trigger the Checkout flow by creating a custom Intent.
 You might want to put this in a button onclick handler.

 	 Replace `<payment session id>` with the ID of the payment session you created in the previous step.
+     Replace `<client key>` with a Banked client key.
+You can create a test or live client key in the [Banked console](https://console.banked.com/client_keys)

         val checkoutIntent = Intent(
           this@MainActivity,